 One was an awkward young man, wearing a cheap, ill-fitting suit.
 He was nervous and seemed fidgety.
 When he smiled at me shyly, his hand hanging low, I recognized him.

 “David?”
 I asked as I walked over to him.

-He looked at me and in his state it took him a few seconds before he extended his hand to greet me.
+He stared at me before he too recognized me and extended a hand to greet me.

-The other guy watched us from afar for some time and at first I didn’t recognize him at all.
-It was a young muscular man, who carried himself in a pretty confident way.
-When I finally recognized his face my jaw dropped.
-It was Fat Tom.
-Just that he wasn’t fat at all anymore.
+The other guy watched us from afar.
+He was a young muscular man, who carried himself pretty confidently.
+When he made his way over towards us, I finally recognized him.
+His jaw dropped.
+It was Fat Tom, but he wasn’t fat at all anymore.

 “Tomás?
 Is that you?
-Holy shit, what happened?”
-I went over to greet him and he gave me a big hug.
+Holy shit, what happened to you?”
+I greeted him and gave him a big hug.

 “Felipe.
 Good to see you.
-How long has it been?”
+How long’s it been?”

-He nodded and for a moment he looked over at the grave.
+He nodded and for a moment his eyes wandered to the grave.

 “Not the nicest reunion.”